ki-editor/ki-editor/docs/src/normal-mode/actions/index.md

 hello(x, y);
 ```

-Assuming the selection mode is [Syntax Tree (Coarse)](../selection-modes/syntax-tree-based.md#syntax-tree-coarse), and the current selection is `y`, and the
+Assuming the current selection mode is [Syntax Tree (Coarse)](../selection-modes/syntax-tree-based.md#syntax-tree-coarse), and the current selection is `y`, and the
 copied text is `z`, performing a `p` results in the following:

 ```js